vgl-hub/rdeval-documentation/docs/source/usage.rst

 Compilation from source
 =======================

-To compile rdeval you need the libraries listed in the `dependency section <Dependencies>` correctly installed under your path, and then simply run the following command in rdeval's main folder:
+To compile rdeval you need the libraries listed in the :ref:`dependency section <Dependencies>` correctly installed under your path, and then simply run the following command in rdeval's main folder:

 .. code-block:: console